 Importance of timing belt checks

-You obviously want your customers to hit the road safely, but checking the timing belt when the carmaker prescribes it is also important to avoid losing warranty claims.
-If you fail to pay attention (as legally required) to the timing belt during the inspection, you won’t be protected by the warranty if something happens later on.
+You obviously want your customers to hit the road safely, but checking the timing belt when the carmaker prescribes it is also important to avoid the rejection of warranty claims.
 Having established the importance of a timing belt check, let’s move on to some tips on how to efficiently perform an inspection on the belt drive.

 Performing a timing belt inspection